dixonge/vagabondians/posts/tequila-mexico.md

 categories:
   - Mexico
 tags:
-  - mexico
+  - Mexico
-  - jalisco
+  - Jalisco
-  - tequila
+  - Tequila
 ---
 We still have fond memories of our friends Jean-Pierre and Yolande Lussier from Chapala, Mexico.
 We had a great time with them visiting the home of the best tequila in the world!